Anti-Afghan sentiment: Ethnic sentiments

-Anti-afghan slurs
+Anti-Afghan slurs

+Noonkhoshk

+Iranian people use the word "Afghani" or "Noonkhoshk" is in a derogatory manner for Afghan People.

+Noonkhoshk means dry bread.
+And Afghani is a term used to mock an Afghan person.

+Namak Haram

-The term "namak haram" (horrid traitor) has become popular amongst Pakistani people over the decades due to Afghans abusing them on the Internet and in foreign countries.
+The term "namak haram" (horrid traitor) has become popular amongst Pakistanis over the decades due to Afghans abusing them on the Internet and in foreign countries.
 This comes in light according to Pakistanis because of hosting millions of Afghan refugees and problems associated with them.

 Anti-Afghan slogans

 Go Afghani go!

-The English phrase "Go Afghani go!" has been coined and popularized by Pakistanis and flooded on social media, calling for the mass expulsion of Afghan people from Pakistan.
+The English phrase "Go Afghani go!" has been coined and popularized by Pakistani people and flooded on social media, calling for the mass expulsion of Afghan people from Pakistan.
 This phrase goes back over ten years following the 2014 Peshawar school attack, which involved some Afghan terrorists.

 In the Pakistani city of Khairpur the "Go Afghani go" slogan was widespread, calling for the removal of Afghans from the city.
 Protesters threatened to keep up their campaign until the Pakistani government agreed to heed to their demands and deport Afghan residents.

 A song of the same title was developed but in the Sindhi language.

+Afghanistan murdabad

+"Afghanistan murdabad" meaning "may Afghanistan perish" has also become a popular slogan for Pakistanis in reaction to the ongoing Afghan enmity.